fbef0102/Game-Private_Plugin/Plugin_插件/Nothing_Impossible_無理改造版/l4d_multiple_equipment/readme.md

         // If 1, player can type !sw to switch equipments l4d_multiple_equipment_switch_cmd "1"

+        // If 1, lock primary gun shoot when reaching 0 ammo (For the convenience to switch weapons) l4d_multiple_equipment_ammo_lock "1"

         // Players with these flags have access to switch equipments and carry 2 weapons or items in each slot.
 (Empty = Everyone, -1: Nobody) l4d_multiple_equipment_access_flag ""